benchmarko/CPCBasic/README.md

 - CPCBasic is still in progress and not complete or accurate
 - It is BASIC only and can not execute Z80 machine code
-- Changing the color with *INK*, existing drawings will not be changed and the colors will not flash.
-Currently you have to redraw the screen with another color to get a flashing effect.
-- *TEST*, *TESTR* can not distinguish between pens of the same color
 - Unimplemented commands, eg. *KEY*, *KEY DEF*, ...
 - RESTORE on lines without *DATA*
 - Print does not process all BASIC control codes